Evaluator Guide · Phase-Aware Reading Order

 Most of the time went into the work, not the public shell.

-This is exactly what you should expect from a one-person deep-build portfolio.
+This is a plausible pattern for a one-human-founder deep-formation portfolio under constraint.
 If all the energy had gone into public polish first, that would actually be a weaker signal for the underlying asset base.
 The public shell is important.
 The underlying body of work is more important.

 06